ItzSee/exodusbot/README.md

 - **Auto Interactive Frames**: Skips Math Proofs, Virtual Lab frames, and annoying drag and drop activities.
 - **Language Activity Skipper**: Bypass language mini-game activities, and optionally, speaking activities (usually found in Spanish classes).
 - **AI Answers**: More specifically, **Auto Writing** will automatically write content on activities labelled as **"Online Content", "Journal", "Practice: Writing",** and more using our custom AI and humanization models.
-- **AI Answers Button**: Attaches a "Search Brainly" button below all questions.
+- **AI Answers Button**: Attaches an "AI Answers" Button below questions.
+Use this if Exodus couldn't find an answer, or if you'd like an in depth explanation gen'd by AI.
 - **Show Columns**: Shows the "Sample Response" on written answers (if available on the page).
 - **Skip Intros & Outros**: Skips the intros & outro audio clips by deleting the invisible overlay.
 - **Skip Videos (EdgeEX)**: Skips video content on Edgenuity EX classes.